PatchXR/PatchWorld-Bug-Reports/README.md

 *If we can't reproduce the bug, we can't fix it!*
 ##### WHAT I EXPECTED TO HAPPEN:
 ```
-I expected that patch 'NewWorld_0' will open.
+I expected that the patch 'NewWorld_0' will open.
 ```
 *Knowing what you were actually expecting to happen is much more helpful than only knowing what the error was.*
 ##### WHAT HAPPENED INSTEAD: